Ilbono

-Ilbono (Irbono) is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 80 km northeast of Cagliari and about 9 km southwest of Tortolì.
+Ilbono (Irbono) is a town and comune (municipality) in the Province of Ogliastra in the autonomous island region of Sardinia in Italy, located about 80 km northeast of Cagliari and about 9 km southwest of Tortolì.
+It has 1,966 inhabitants.
 Its economy is based heavily on heavy industry.

-Ilbono borders the following municipalities: Arzana, Bari Sardo, Elini, Lanusei, Loceri, Tortolì.
+Ilbono borders the municipalities of Arzana, Bari Sardo, Elini, Lanusei, Loceri, and Tortolì.

+Demographics

+As of 2026, the population is 1,966, of which 48.8% are male, and 51.2% are female.
+Minors make up 13.5% of the population, and seniors make up 28.6%.

+Immigration

+As of 2025, immigrants make up 3.1% of the total population.
+The 5 largest foreign countries of birth are Germany, France, Kyrgyzstan, Morocco, and Belgium.